 Worship is the central act of the Christian Church.
 First Presbyterian Church places a great emphasis on worship and urges all members to worship on a weekly basis.
-The two Sunday morning worship services are based on the best tradition of the rich and deep worship that has sustained the Christian Church for two thousand years.
-These services are at 8:30 AM (normally in the Williams Chapel) and at 11:00 AM (in the sanctuary), except during the summer months when there is one combined service at 10:00 AM in the sanctuary.
+We invite you to worship with us at 8:30 a.m. (in Williams Chapel) or at 11:00 a.m. (in the Sanctuary).
+In the summer months of June through August, we have one combined service at 10:00 a.m. in the sanctuary.
+During Advent (the four weeks leading up to Christmas), both worship services are held in the Sanctuary and include the celebration of the Lord’s Supper.
 Childcare for infants through pre-K is provided during all worship services.

 While both of these services are deeply rooted in the rich traditions that have sustained Christian worship for two thousand years, we seek to allow room for the Spirit of God to blow a new and living, giving Word to us.

 The Lord’s Supper is the re-enactment of Jesus’ last meal in the Upper Room as described in the Gospels and in 1 Corinthians.
 It is a holy celebration of the presence of Christ, who is risen and alive.
 Holy Communion points to our union with Christ as we live and work within the community of faith.
 The Lord’s Supper is usually celebrated at least once per month and on special days in the Christian year.
 Communion is open to all people who trust in Jesus.
 Baptized children may also receive the elements.

 The Lord’s Supper is served two ways at First Presbyterian Church: by intinction, in which the congregation comes forward and receives a bread wafer which they then dip it into the chalice of juice; or by the elements being brought to worshipers as they sit in their pews.

 The services found here highlight seasonal offerings of worship at First Presbyterian Church.